alexnguyennz/vsctrust.org.nz/src/content/pages/index.md

   phone charging, medical help, and refuge to reduce alcohol and drug related harm.
 take10auckland: >-
-  Providing a late-night safe zone outside Ellen Melville Centre where we offer water, phone charging, medical help, and refuge to reduce alcohol and drug related harm.
+  Providing a late-night safe zone at Te Komititanga Square where we offer water, phone charging, medical help, and refuge to reduce alcohol and drug related harm.
 take10arvos: >-